A founder-facing look at the best financial modeling software of 2026, and how the top platforms compare.

 Quick Overview

-Real-time collaborative planning happens through an intuitive interface.
-Pre-configured templates are designed specifically for startup workflows, so you're not building revenue recognition logic from scratch.
+Real-time collaborative planning happens through an intuitive interface, and pre-configured templates are designed for startup workflows, so you're not building revenue recognition logic from scratch.

 Best For

 Startups that prioritize simple, intuitive tools over deep customization.
-If you want to get forecasting up and running quickly without a steep learning curve, Runway delivers.
+If you want forecasting up and running quickly without a steep learning curve, Runway delivers.

 Pros